tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/57-treatment-methods.md

   - tiles-aboutacupuncture
 ---

-In addition to Acupuncture I am also trained in a variety of other Chinese medical treatment methods.
+In addition to Acupuncture I am also trained in a variety of other Chinese medical treatment methods such as Tui Na, Guasha & Moxibustion, which can be useful ways to enhance your treatment.